vasilakisfil/blog.fil.vasila.is/content/about.md

 comments = false
 share = false
 noauthor = true
+aligncenter = true

 +++

-I am just a software engineer who is doing mostly web apps.
+I am just a software engineer who loves crafting web services.

+Worked mostly with Ruby and Javascript, but familiar with C/Go/Java/C++ as well.
+REST APIs specialist.
+Optimizing services for low latency and high throughput is my thing.
+Pure interest in networks and services.

+Experienced with remote working.